 Instead of ranking stocks on each ratio, stocks are grouped into 100 equal groups (percentiles) from 1 to 100.
 This is done on each ratio.
 If a company is in group 1, it's in the best 1%.
 If the ratio is missing, a neutral score of 50 is assigned.
 The scores for each ratio are summed up to get a combined score.
 Based on this value, companies are again grouped from 1 to 100.
 A company with a VC1 of 1 is in the 1% cheapest companies according to the combination of those five factors.
 Companies with a VC1 of 100 are the most expensive.

 The scorecard also displays variants of the VC1 where the score is calculated for the selected company compared to peer companies in the same industry, industry group, or sector.

-Please note that we use Book-to-Market instead of P/B since it allows a more accurate sorting compared to P/B. Stocks with a high B/M show up at the top of the list, stocks with negative B/M are at the bottom of the list.
+Please note that we use Book-to-Market instead of P/B since it allows a more accurate sorting than P/B. Stocks with a high B/M are at the top of the list, and stocks with a negative B/M are at the bottom.
 For the same reason, we use Earnings-to-Price instead of Price-to-Earnings and Cash flow-to-price instead of Price-to-Cash flow.